-- To connect to your computer's video port, see the instructions below. - To control your presentation using the remote control as a "wireless mouse," see page 41.
+- To connect to your computer's video port, see the instructions below. - To connect using your computer's USB port, see page 41. - To control your presentation using the remote control as a "wireless mouse," see page 42.

 Connecting to the Video Port